serenorg/serendb/docker-compose/ext-src/README.md

 ### Extension Upgrade Testing

-The extensions in this directory are used by the `test-upgrade.sh` script to test upgrading extensions between different versions of Neon Compute nodes.
+The extensions in this directory are used by the `test-upgrade.sh` script to test upgrading extensions between different versions of SerenDB Compute nodes.
 The script:

 1. Creates a database with extensions installed on an old Compute version
 2. Creates timelines for each extension